Enome/blog/003_uploading_files_using_jquery_file_upload_and_express_js/README.markdown

 ## Source code

-The code for this app can be found inside this directory. npm install and node app.js should be enough to run it.
+The code for this app can be found inside this directory.
+Creating a media dir inside /public, npm install and Node app.js should be enough to run it.

 ## Comments